Harold Daffen

 Harold Arthur Charles Daffen (8 September 1899 – 15 August 1984) was an Australian politician.
 He was a Liberal Party of Australia member of the Western Australian Legislative Council from 1947 to 1950, representing Central Province.

-Daffen was born in Brunswick, Victoria; his family moved to South Australia in 1900 and Western Australia in 1902.
+Daffen was born in Brunswick, Victoria, the son of Arthur Daffen, a school teacher who had recently emigrated from England; his family moved to South Australia in 1900 and Western Australia in 1902.
 He was educated at St Joachim's Convent School in Victoria Park and St Patrick's Boys School, but left school early to work on his family's farm at Kukerin and later for D. & J. Fowler Ltd. He enlisted for military service on 6 October 1917, and was an orderly in the dental corps of the Royal Australian Army Medical Corps and attended non-commissioned officer training before embarking overseas on 29 October 1918; however, with the end of the war on 11 November he was reported as returning home in December.
 He was discharged on 17 January 1919, re-enlisted with the Home Service Corps the next day, and worked in the military headquarters in Perth until 1920, having made sergeant in June 1919.